RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 A Vanilla LSTM is an LSTM model that has a single hidden layer of LSTM units, and an output layer used to make a prediction.
 #### Stacked LSTM:
 Multiple hidden LSTM layers can be stacked one on top of another in what is refeered to as a stacked LSTM model.
+#### Bidirectional LSTM:
+On some sequence prediction problem, it can be benenficial to allow the LSTM model to learn the input sequence both forward, backward and concatenate both interpretations.